Clav3rbot/Enterprise-Ict-Architectures-Project/README.md

 ## 🎓 Academic Context

-Developed for the Enterprise ICT Architectures course, this project showcases the practical application of enterprise-level database design, implementation, and integration with modern web technologies.
+Developed for the Enterprise ICT Architectures course at Politecnico di Milano, as part of the Master's Degree in Cybersecurity and Risk (joint program between Bocconi University and Politecnico di Milano).
+This project showcases the practical application of enterprise-level database design, implementation, and integration with modern web technologies.
-# Enterprise-Ict-Architectures-Project